Actions You Can Take

 • Diarrhea

-• Pain in the legs or arms
+• Pain in arms or legs

 This is not a complete list of side effects.
 Talk to your healthcare provider for more information.